BruceShankleIV/Project64-1.6.2/README.md

 won't be able to give you gifts anymore;" "If you tell, your mom is going to get hurt."
 The offender may normalize the inappropriate behavior with the child, or even blame the child for letting the abuse happen."

-After this, the leader of the so-called ROMhacking community who calls himself SimpleFlips tried to downplay all this to me as "Minor's Romance" and disregarded this child sexual abuse coming from one of the members and Discord moderators of his so-called ROMhacking community.
-Despite knowing [this cognitively impaired 13 year old boy stated their mental health is "rapidly declining" to the groomer](https://drive.google.com/file/d/1B9XmsareqAFi5Lad_rgjYC6IFqX4IDvG/view?usp=sharing) and that the groomer stated there's "a pretty big gap" in their age which can used for "Taking advantage" and that they stated the 13 year old was below the age of consent.
+After this, the manager of the so-called ROMhacking community who calls himself SimpleFlips tried to downplay all this to me as "Minor's Romance" and disregarded this child sexual abuse coming from one of the members and server moderators of his so-called "community".
+Despite knowing [this cognitively impaired 13 year old boy stated their mental health is "rapidly declining" to the groomer](https://drive.google.com/file/d/1B9XmsareqAFi5Lad_rgjYC6IFqX4IDvG/view?usp=sharing) and the groomer stated there's "a pretty big gap" in their age which can used for "Taking advantage" and they stated the 13 year old was below the age of consent.

-The Internet Bad Guys Are Everywhere:
+This Kind of Screwed Crap is NOT Just Limited to One Place on the Internet Either:

-From my own interactions with multiple ROMhack Content creators/people who record videos of ROMhacks, they don't impose any restrictions on innapropriate content in their Discord server and see no reason to.
+From my own interactions with multiple N64 Content creators/people who record videos of ROMhacks, they don't impose any restrictions on innapropriate content being posted by perverts and see no reason to.
 Seohaine from OverKart64 uploads other people's content, claims it as his own, then monetizes it and impersonates himself as the original creator of the content.
 CDi-Fails in Hylian Modding hijacked what was supposed to be a fair competition to see who can make the best
 ROMhack, disqualifying the best ROMhack and denying the makers the $500 USD cash reward he promised.
-And others...

 [Seohaine](https://www.youtube.com/post/UgkxCFRZmG3RAwJJX0HiPEM1G0K-hn1dwy62)